 The set of O-QPSK PHY channels to be used, from the 250 channels defined in 11.1.3.15, is configured via

 the macMmsNbChannelAllowList attribute.
+Where permitted by regulatory rules, HRP-ARDEVs implementing NBA-UWB MMS operation shall support the 5800 MHz O-QPSK PHY.
 As a reference, Figure 44 shows the spectrum layout of the

 2.5 MHz spaced O-QPSK PHY channels in relation to the 20 MHz channels of IEEE 802.11 WLAN in the